devops-ansible/docker-antragsgruen/README.md

 First things first: **_NEVER_ run the `docker-compose.yml` or the `docker-compose-traefik.yml` without adjustments in production!** You need to adjust it to use your passwords, your domain(s) – even probably you need to define docker networks and other environment specific settings to get the tool running!

+You can also run motion.tools in K8s by adapting the information in the compose file(s) into Pod definitions.
+The basic information, you'd need, is the Docker image at `devopsansiblede/antragsgruen` published to [DockerHub](https://hub.docker.com/r/devopsansiblede/antragsgruen) by versions (e.g. `v4.14.2`, `v4.14`, `v4`), `latest` and some `dev.*` tags reflecting the current development head of the actual code repo of Antragsgrün.

 Since the docker principles tell you to only run one process within one container, the container provided within this repository, `jugendpresse/antragsgruen`, only provides the php application.
 You need to setup a MySQL container, too.
 The `docker-compose.yml` within this repo shows you, how you can set this up.

 If you want to reuse an existing database (container), you have to add a database and the credentials manually and remove the database service from `docker-compose.yml`.